oa-device/oaTracker/README.md

 - `--trackAll`: Track all classes (default: only 'person').
 - `--noLoop`: Do not loop video files (default: loop enabled).
 - `--verbose`: Enable verbose output.
+- `--fileOnlyLog`: Log only to file, not to console.
+- `--logLevel`: Set the logging level (DEBUG, INFO, WARNING, ERROR, CRITICAL).

 ### Frequently Used Examples